Ashi-Jain/Construction_Site_Risk_Detection/README.md

 - without_helmet

 The dataset has been taken out from various sources like kaggle, Open Images etc.
-The annotation of the dataset is being performed on MakeSense tool.
+The annotation of the dataset is being performed on MakeSense tool in XML format.

 ---